 For the apple cider glaze, heat cider and salt in a saucepan over low until hot.
 Off heat, whisk in powdered sugar until smooth.
 Dip cooled doughnuts in glaze and let stand about 5 minutes.

 For the cinnamon-sugar, mix sugar and cinnamon in a small paper bag.
 Toss doughnuts and holes in sugar mixture while hot.

-Round biscuits cutters are great for cutting doughnuts, but for even easier work use a specialized doughnut cutter.
+Round biscuits cutters are great for cutting doughnuts, but for even easier work use a specialized doughnut cutter dipped in flour.

 Fry the doughnuts and holes in batches.
-The doughnut holes won't require as much cooking time.
+But keep an eye on the doughnut holes, they won't require as much cooking time.